-Though I want to learn more about the history of County Antrim in Northern Ireland, there was clearly something happening that prompted many of the Irish to emigrate to the colonies.
+In County Antrim in (Northern) Ireland, something was happening that prompted many of the Irish to emigrate to the colonies.
 These are my Irish immigrant ancestors, all of whom arrived between 1740 and 1773, before the beginning of the American Revolution.
 Two of them, Alexander Dickey and Henry Johnson, fought in the war as patriots and are listed with the DAR.

 Much further research is needed on all of these individuals due to the prevalence of conflicting information!
 I would welcome learning about any additional sources, either supporting or refuting what I know.